 The aggregates having its least dimension i.e. thickness is less than 3/5th of its mean dimension are termed as flaky aggregate.

-The aggregates having its greatest dimension i.e. length is greater than 9/ 5th of its mean dimension is termed as elongated particles/ aggregates.
+These types of aggregates having its greatest dimension i.e. length is greater than 9/ 5th of its mean dimension is termed as elongated particles/ aggregates.

 Properties of Aggregates: